MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-X-Bureau-Consumer-Financial-Protection/part-1026-Truth-Lending-Regulation-Z/subpart-E-Special-Rules-Certain-Home-Mortgage-Transactions/section-1026.41.md

 (iii) Any payment amount past due.

-(3) *Past Payment Breakdown.* The following items, grouped together in close proximity to each other and located on the first page of the statement:
+(3) *Past payment breakdown.* The following items, grouped together in close proximity to each other and located on the first page of the statement:

 (i) The total of all payments received since the last statement, including a breakdown showing the amount, if any, that was applied to principal, interest, escrow, fees and charges, and the amount, if any, sent to any suspense or unapplied funds account; and